 Inadvertent Error Rather Than Intentional Misrepresentation

 Although a claim can legitimately be denied even if false information on an application resulted from an honest mistake, an unintentional error might provide a defense to a denial, depending on state law.

 Because state law will dictate the acceptable grounds for excusing an unintentional misrepresentation, beneficiaries should seek prompt legal advice if they are denied a death benefit based on the alleged failure of an insured to accurately complete the policy application.

 False information or omissions in the application process do not justify a denial unless the false information or omissions are “material”.
 Generally, material facts are those that would affect the insurer’s decision to issue a policy, the policy limit, the amount of the premium, or other terms.

 Divergent Underwriting Standards

 If the insurance company had knowledge of facts that should have put the insurer on notice of the false or inaccurate information, this might create a duty to inquire further.
-When the insurance company ignores information in this situation, the insurance company might be deemed to waive its ability to rely on the non-disclosure or misrepresentation as a basis to deny coverage.
+When the insurance company has such knowledge and fails to inquire further, the insurance company might be deemed to waive its ability to rely on the non-disclosure or misrepresentation as a basis to deny coverage.